Laboratory 2: Timed Game (Simon)

 A successful checkoff for this portion of the lab will include a demonstration of the components as listed above.

 These components may be demonstrated independently (e.g., commenting/uncommenting code, two separate projects, etc.).
 The grader will also request to see the associated GPIO and Timer initializations.
-Be prepared to discuss the implementation, specifically, the timer period selected and justification.
+Be prepared to discuss the implementation.

 Part C: (Class 3) Finished Game

-Complete the remainder of the game, get checked off, and submit your code to the Gradescope assignment.
+Complete the remainder of the game, check it off, and submit your code to the Gradescope assignment.
+Your code must have your:

 • group member names,